vmxdev/damper/README.md

 damper comes with web-based statistics viewer, demo is available (or unavailable sometimes) here: http://damper.xenoeye.com

 By default it keeps statistics for last 31 days.
-Number of days to hold statistics can be altered by changing `keep_stat` key in config.
+Number of days to hold statistics can be altered by changing `keepstat` key in config.

 You can zoom or pan chart by mouse, double-click shows stats for all the observation period